DhurghamFahem/DhurghamFahem/README.md

 ## 💼 Summary

-Seasoned Senior .NET Developer with a strong passion for entrepreneurship and tech innovation.
-Proven track record in app development and a solid foundation in problem-solving.
-Committed to making a positive impact through the creation of cutting-edge software solutions.
+I'm a fullstack developer with a knack for both building apps and solving problems.
+I have a deep passion for entrepreneurship and tech innovation.
+Over the years, I've worked on a variety of projects that showcase my skills and dedication.
+I'm all about using technology to create positive change, and I'm always looking for new challenges and opportunities to make an impact with my work.

 ## 🎓 Education